konturio/hugo-bulma-blocks-theme/exampleSite/content/download/os-selection.md

     "fa-solid fa-download:Download and install:false"
  >}}

-QGIS is available on all popular operating systems.
+Our software is available on all popular operating systems.
 Select your operating system below for installation instructions.

 {{< button-bar